Component description

 Additional rules for AKS-based workloads

-This list of CIDR ranges should correspond to the address ranges from which the CDP data service workloads will be accessed.
+This list of CIDR ranges should correspond to the address ranges from which the Cloudera data service workloads will be accessed.
 In a VPN peered VNet, this would also include address ranges from customer’s on-prem network.
 In a fully private network setup, 0.0.0.0/0 implies access only within the VNet and the peered VPN network which is still restrictive.

 Within the AKS cluster, security groups are defined to facilitate AKS control plane-pod communication, inter-pod and inter-worker node communication as well as workload communication through Load Balancers.